 After saving the publish profile, return to the publish pane and click Publish to deploy the project to the web server.
-If there is an error on publish, open a ticket with the Support Department and provide the error in case Web Management Service needs to be manually restarted.
+If there is an error on publish, open a ticket with the Support Department and provide the error in case the Web Management Service needs to be manually restarted.